-The first half of the hike took us from the mainland out to the point of the peninsula.
-Here we were hiking along the northern side of the peninsula, where it was warmer and we did not have much of a breeze.
-The hiking here was rather easy, along well marked trails and at times on boardwalk trails.
+The hike starts on the mainland and takes you out to the tip of the peninsula.
+We hiked along the northern side of the peninsula, where it was warmer and there was not much of a breeze.
+The hiking on this part of the trail was rather easy, along well marked trails and even some sections of boardwalk.

-Once we reached the point of the peninsula the hiking changed dramatically.
+Once we reached the tip of the peninsula the hiking changed dramatically.
 The wind picked up, the temperatures cooled down a little, and the scenery became much different.
-Now we were hiking along the rocky coastline very close to the water’s edge.
-At times we would get sprayed by the sea and could still spot the occasional seal.
+Now we hiked along the rocky coastline very close to the water’s edge.
+At times we would get sprayed by the sea and we could still spot the occasional seal.
 Unfortunately, we never did see whales or dolphin, which is common at this time of year.

 The hiking now was more challenging, just what Tyler and Kara love.
 They love rock scrambling and climbing up the steep, rocky faces of the cliffs.
 They are very nimble and full of energy…I am beginning to have a hard time keeping up with them now.